DannyArends/CTLmapping/README.md

 install_github("CTLmapping", "DannyArends", subdir="Rctl")
 ```

+### Download the software (R, C and D)

-The second option to is to clone the package from Github.
-First prepare your
+The second option to is to clone the package from Github, this will give you
+access to the R package but also provide the command line tools.
+First prepare
-environment by download and 'moving' to the folder:
+your environment by download and 'moving' to the folder:

     $ git clone git://github.com/DannyArends/CTLmapping.git  # Download the repository
     $ cd CTLmapping                                          # Goto the folder